sywuaa/S-MART/README.md

 [SMART](https://smart-aa.herokuapp.com/#/)

-S-Mart is full-stack web application clone of INDIEGOGO, created using Ruby on Rails on the backend with a PostgreSQL database and React.js with a Redux architectural framework on the frontend.
+S-Mart is full-stack web application clone of IndieGoGo, created using Ruby on Rails as the backend with PostgreSQL database and React.js with a Redux architectural framework on the frontend.
 Users are able to start funding campaigns or make contributions to campaigns they desire.
 (Because of academic purposes, no payment is accepted) Users can also receive perks from making contributions to campaigns.
 (No actual perks is being purchased).

 ## Features & Implementation
 * Account creation and authentication
 * Create Campaigns for fundraising or promote products
-* Make contributions to campaigns that you desire
+* Make contributions to campaigns
 * View campaign show pages
     * Campaign video, Slogan/TagLine, Overview, Story, Perks for contributors
-    * Has options to make desire contribution amounts or contributions for perks
+    * Options to make desire contribution amounts or contributions for perks
-* Create campaign in one go
+* Create a campaign in one go
-    * No empty campaign were created in the backend.
-Instead, all campaign information is kept within the parent state and will be updated by passing "handling functions" to the child component.
+    * No empty campaign was created in the backend.
+Instead, all campaign information is kept within the parent state and will be updated by passing "handling functions" as props to the child component.

 ---
 ```javascript